RxSwiftCommunity/RxOptional/README.md

 - `Set`

 Currently in Swift protocols cannot be extended to conform to other protocols.
-For now the Type listed above conform to `Occupiable`.
+For now the types listed above conform to `Occupiable`.
 You can always conform custom types to `Occupiable`.

 ##### filterEmpty